woodcrest-university/community-charter/code-of-conduct.md

 ### Uphold Community Standards

-Woodcrest welcomes a diverse range of avatars, including humans, anthromorphic characters, and ferals.
-However, we expect all residents to adhere to community standards of decency and respect.
+Woodcrest is a community that focuses on realistic human avatars.
+We encourage residents to create and portray characters that align with this vision.

+Avatars should resemble realistic human proportions and appearances.
+Non-human avatars, such as anthromorphic characters or ferals, are not permitted within the Woodcrest community.

+Attachments and accessories should be realistic and appropriate for the setting.
+Avoid using items that are overly exaggerated, fantastical, or disruptive to the immersive experience.

+Avatars must depict characters who are 18 years of age or older.
+The portrayal of underage characters is strictly prohibited.

-Avatars should be appropriately attired and refrain from overtly sexual or explicit displays in public spaces.
+Residents are expected to ensure that their avatars are appropriately attired and refrain from overtly sexual or explicit displays in public spaces.
 Clothing and accessories should be tasteful and non-offensive.

-When portraying characters of different ages, especially minors, ensure that your behavior, interactions, and storylines are age-appropriate and do not engage in or depict any form of abuse, exploitation, or sexual content involving underage characters.

 ### Practice Responsible Roleplay